Communication

 Full-surface

-Whenever possible, media and graphics should always cover full surfaces.
+If possible, media surfaces should always cover the entire surface.

 Don´ts